AlexeyMatskevich/ohmuritel/README.md

 4. Run `standard` to lint a js code
 4. Run `crystalball` ro run all ruby spec using [Regression Test Selection mechanism](https://tenderlovemaking.com/2015/02/13/predicting-test-failues.html)
 5. Run `rspec` to run all ruby spec
+6. Commit auto generate changes in heroku.yml when you change gem/js dependency it need for rebuild intermediate containers in CI process and get correct review_app stage and production.
 ###### You can see all supported commands in a `dip.yml`